irenezyx/wiki_561/Harshitha's-Page.md

 # Koch snowflake

-Koch Snowflake is a special [fractal] (https://en.wikipedia.org/wiki/Fractal).
+Koch Snowflake is a special [Fractal](https://en.wikipedia.org/wiki/Fractal).

 [Niels Fabian Helge von Koch](https://en.wikipedia.org/wiki/Helge_von_Koch), a swedish noble gave his name to one of the early fractal curves to be described - [Koch snowflake](https://en.wikipedia.org/wiki/Koch_snowflake)
 It is based on a paper titled "On a continuous curve without tangents, constructible from elementary geometry".